 The Coffee Machine has Limescale Build-up

-Coffee tasting like metal can also be due to a dirty coffee machine or whichever brewing device you prefer.
+Coffee tasting like metal can also be due to a dirty coffee machine or other brewing device.
 Ensure your brewing equipment is clean before each use.
 Ideally, you should do a quick cleaning after each use to keep your machine running in tip-top shape.

-When left unclean, old coffee residue and limescale buildup can produce a metallic taste in your coffee.
+When left unclean, old coffee grinds and limescale buildup can produce a metallic taste in your coffee.
 Besides routinely wiping down your coffee machine, you should use a descaler every two to three months.
 I use this descaler found on Amazon, which works great at keeping my coffee machine clean and improves the taste of my coffee.
+White vinegar can also be used as a great alternative to descaler.

 Check out our other article for more Coffee Pot Mistakes to Stop Making Today!